mifumagalli/mypython/ifu/README_muse_pipeline.md

 First, the pipeline uses the eso reduction and the muse pipeline to align each expsoure to the reference, and produces a resampled cube on this frame.
-It's worth checking is the files DATACUBE_FINAL_LINEWCS_EXP* look sesnibly alligned to absolute reference wcs.
+It's worth checking is the files DATACUBE_FINAL_RESAMPLED_EXP* look sensibly alligned to absolute reference wcs.

-Next, produces a first pass of illumination correction and sky subtraction for each science exposure in the OB#/Proc subfolders.
+Next, produces a first pass of illumination correction and sky subtraction for each science exposure in the OB#/Proc/Cubex subfolders.

 A bunch of data cubes are produced in the process: